0xdomyz/utube_playlist_mp3_downloader/README.rst

         options:
         -h, --help            show this help message and exit -w WEBPATH, --webpath WEBPATH
-                                Webpath to download from, creates a .dmp3 file insdie folder to store webpath -s START, --start START
+                                Webpath to download from, creates a .dmp3 file insdie folder to store parameters -s START, --start START
                                 Start index of the playlist
         -e END, --end END     End index of the playlist -r, --refresh_folder_mode
-                                Refresh all mp3 folders in the folder, default is False.
-        -m MP3, --mp3 MP3     Convert mp4 files to mp3 files in the folder (WIP)
+                                Refresh all mp3 folders in the folder, default is False -m MP3, --mp3 MP3     Convert video to mp3 files in the folder, default is True (WIP)

         Examples: